 When you look at this cut file it looks nothing like the end product.
-I spent a long time figuring out how to make this flower and long hours discussing it with a friend who also does cricut to figure it out.
-Once I did it seemed so simple.
+I spent a long time figuring out how to make this flower and long hours discussing it with a friend who also does Cricut to figure it out.
+Once we did, it seemed so simple.

 First, glue the straight edges together.
 There are two straight edges with a slight corner between them.
 Do not glue the rounded parts or get any glue on the “ribbons.”
 Be careful not to crease the loops when you do this.
-Tape runner glue will work for this.
+Liquid glue works well for this.
 The ribbons should form loops.

 Next, wind the straight edges around the marker or dowel a few times letting the flower rest between winding.
 This helps when you finally roll the flower and gets the paper relaxed enough to roll.